BACKLIGHT PROBLEM DAMAGED SCREEN TVs HOW MUCH MOVE TV SAFELY

 DANNY ELECTRONICS

-The harsh reality is that nowadays, most manufacturers don't produce products that last up to 20 years anymore.
+Nowadays, most manufacturers don't produce products that last up to 20 years anymore.
 Their primary objective is to force consumers to spend more and more each day.

 For instance, consider cell phones.
 They are designed to be thinner, even extremely thin, which makes them more prone to breaking.
 Phone batteries have shorter lifespan, and you can't replace them on your own.
 Consequently, consumers purchase a new phone after two years of a contract.